json-api/json-api/_format/1.1/index.md

 type parameter.
 If this resolves the error, the client **SHOULD NOT** attempt to use profile extensions in subsequent interactions with the same API.

-> The most likely other causes of a 415 error are that the server doesn't support JSON:API at all or that the client has failed to provide a required profile.
+> The most likely other cause of a 415 error is that the server doesn't support
+> JSON:API at all.

 ### <a href="#profile-query-parameter" id="profile-query-parameter" class="headerlink"></a> `profile` Query Parameter